 3. Liability Insurance

 It is useful to speak to your insurer about extra protection in the event of abuse, fraud or exploitation happening.
 There are real hazards to seniors and the caregivers that could include the following:

-An agency can help by handling any accusations of exploitation, abuse, or neglect.
+An agency such as Home Care Maida Vale, can help by handling any accusations of exploitation, abuse, or neglect.
 A reputable company will take such complaints very seriously.
 A good example would be your mom with dementia complains that the agency caregiver stole her credit card.
 The company can respond immediately by investigating the complaint.
 The caregiver has been vetted by the company and underwent drug testing and criminal background checks.
 The caregiver might deny taking the credit card and it was found a few days later between the couch cushions.
 An agency can protect both the client and caregiver by launching an investigation and resolving the matter.

 4. Employment Experience And Responsibilities